For those with wide feet it can sometimes be hard to find snowboard boots that fit well. This is where wide snowboard boots can be a godsend.

 If you have wide feet, then chances are pretty good that a boot that’s designed for wide feet will fit your feet better!

-Burton and Salomon offer wide models for a few of their boot models.
+Burton, Salomon & K2 offer wide models for a few of their boot models.

 Burton Wide Models